clover/remote-pay-cloud/README.md

 }
 ```

-####Add the listener instance to the connector, and st\initialize the connection to the device.
+#### Add the listener instance to the connector, and initialize the connection to the device.
 ```
 var connectorListener = new ExampleCloverConnectorListener(connector);
 connector.addCloverConnectorListener(connectorListener);
 connector.initializeConnection();
 ```

-####Clean up the connection on exit of the window.
+#### Clean up the connection on exit of the window.
 This should be done with all connectors.
 This example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is displosed of.
 ```
 $(window).on('beforeunload ', function () {